2.1.5. Sigflow engine

 Deactivate signatures and categories

-It is possible to modify the functioning of a signature in order to adapt it to the supervised information system by setting up a threshold or suppression of alert for a specific network.
+Modify the functioning of a signature in order to adapt it to the supervised information system by setting up a threshold or suppression of alert for a specific network.

 Create a Suppress Rule on a rule: removes the raising of an alert according to a source or destination IP